AnnaVargova/AutomationShield_wiki/FloatShield.md

 finding the minimal and maximal distance readings and map these values to percentages.
-Later on, one may check whether the calibration procedure was invoked or not by the `wasCalibrated()` method and access the minimal and maximal distance of the ball from the sensor by `returnMinDistance()` and `returnMaxDistance()`.
+Later on, one may check whether the calibration procedure was invoked or not by the `wasCalibrated()` method and access the minimal and maximal distance of the ball from the sensor by executing `returnMinDistance()` and `returnMaxDistance()`.

 ### Input
-Assuming the power supplied to the heating cartridge is stored in the variable `u` as a floating point number in the range of 0-100 (%), the actuator is supplied by the input signal after calling the method
+The position of the ball is read by

-`HeatShield.actuatorWrite(u);`
+`y=FloatShield.sensorRead();`

-which will convert the percentage value to an 8-bit number driving the pulse-width modulation (PWM) output of the microcontroller.
+returning the scaled distance inside the tube as a floating point value from within the range of 0–100 (%).
+Alternatively, `sensorReadDistance()` reports the distance between the sensor and the ball in millimeters, while `sensorReadAltitude()` gives its altitude relative to ground.

 ### Output